- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

-Each year, at the end of November, the already charming southeastern Ohio town of Cambridge is transformed into the most adorable Christmas town you ever want to lay eyes on.
+Each year, at the beginning of November, the charming Ohio town of Cambridge is transformed into old-world England and the most adorable Christmas town you ever want to lay eyes on.

-Take the beautiful architecture with classic storefronts, dozens of hand-crafted, life-sized Dickens characters to line the streets depicting classic Dickens scenes with Christmas music emanating through the air from the courthouse light show, and add a dusting of snow and you have the perfect recipe for a Hallmark movie.
+Take the beautiful historic architecture with classic storefronts and add almost two-hundred hand-crafted, life-sized Dickens characters to line the streets depicting classic Dickens scenes with Christmas music emanating through the air from the courthouse light show, and add a dusting of snow and you have the perfect recipe for a Hallmark movie.